Tags:

 One's just barely getting by

-And I'm on my way, I remember
+And I'm on my way, I still remember

-This old country lanes
+old country lanes

-When we did not the answers
+we did not the answers

 And I miss the way you make me feel, it's real